 High Country Fiber and Broadband Planning

 The High Country fiber and broadband network within central Colorado has a long history of being underserved by incumbent telecommunication firms.
-In 2019, the development of Project Thor, a new state-funded, regional backhaul network, drove a significant increase in local activity as broadband options became more available.
+The development of Project Thor, a new state-funded, regional backhaul network, drove a significant increase in local activity as broadband options became more available.

 HR Green has worked individually and collectively across the area to help communities chart their unique paths forward.
-Our work has included:
+Our High Country fiber work has included: